m-middleton/academic_scraper_and_ocr/README.md

 1. Placing input PDFs into `data/pdfs/`.
 2. Running the sequence of scripts for conversion, OCR, cleaning, and JSON generation.
 3. Checking `data/processed_json/` for outputs.

-## Memory Bank

-This project uses a `memory-bank/` directory to store detailed, evolving documentation about its context, architecture, progress, and technical details.
-This is used by AI assistants to maintain continuity and understanding of the project over time.
-For more details on its structure and purpose, refer to the `ai_instructions.md` (if available, or the general concept outlined by the AI assistant).